Irwin Conference Center: Mid-1970s to 2000s

 In 1976, to celebrate the United States Bicentennial, a time capsule was displayed at the bank's downtown branch and then buried under a nearby sidewalk.
-The bank's travel bureau, which had offices in the downtown branch, was sold in 1980 to IVI Travel, which continued to occupy the building.
+The bank's travel bureau was sold in 1980 to IVI Travel, which maintained the travel bureau's offices in the downtown branch.
 The next year, the Inland Mortgage Corporation opened an office in the banking hall, occupying space vacated by the home loan department.
 Prudential Bache Securities also opened an office at Irwin Union's downtown branch in 1984.
-To improve the branch's efficiency, in 1989, the Irwin Union Bank relocated several of the downtown branch's departments from the office wings to the main banking hall.
-In addition, the insurance services department, which had been located at another branch, was relocated to the downtown office.
+To improve the branch's efficiency, the Irwin Union Bank relocated several of the downtown branch's departments from the office wings to the main banking hall in 1989.
+The insurance services department, which had been located at another branch, was relocated to the downtown office.
 The bank also sought to consolidate the offices of its subsidiary Irwin Union Capital Corporation, which were split between the Irwin Union Bank's downtown branch and a building across the street, so it simultaneously renovated the adjacent Sparrell Block Building at 520 Washington Street.

 The Irwin Union Bank became the Irwin Financial Corporation in 1990, and the building's parking lot was renovated in the late 1990s.
 The branch's original design remained largely unchanged in the early 21st century; Architecture: The AIA Journal wrote in 2002 that an ATM and computers were the only visible alterations to the banking hall.
+The building became a designated National Historic Landmark in May 2000.
 Though Irwin Financial's headquarters remained in Columbus, it had expanded outside of Indiana, opening multiple branches across the U.S. Due to a shortage of space at its downtown offices, Irwin Financial announced plans in 2000 to expand into an adjacent lot at 526 Washington Street, and it acquired another building at 435 Washington Street in 2003.
-Saarinen and Roche-Dinkeloo's structure at 500 Washington Street hosted a commercial bank branch and administrative and operational offices, while other departments were scattered across 520, 526, and 435 Washington Street.
+Saarinen and Roche-Dinkeloo's structure at 500 Washington Street hosted a commercial bank branch, along with administrative and operational offices.
+Other departments were placed within 520, 526, and 435 Washington Street.

-Amid the Great Recession in the United States, Irwin Financial went into receivership in September 2009, and the Federal Deposit Insurance Corporation (FDIC) took over as the receiver.
-First Financial Bank of Hamilton, Ohio, purchased all deposits and virtually all assets of Irwin Union Bank, including all of its branches.
+Amid the Great Recession in the United States, Irwin Financial went into receivership in September 2009, and the Federal Deposit Insurance Corporation took over as the receiver.
+First Financial Bank of Hamilton, Ohio, purchased all deposits and almost all assets of Irwin Union Bank, including all of its branches.
 First Financial, which had been considering constructing an office complex in Columbus, canceled these plans after the merger, instead planning to use 500 Washington Street.
-Instead, First Financial decided to construct another building several blocks away, at Third and Brown streets.
-First Financial sold the Irwin Union Bank Building in October 2010 to Cummins Inc. for $5.25 million.
+The firm decided to construct another building several blocks away, at Third and Brown streets.
+First Financial sold the Irwin Union Bank Building to Cummins Inc. in October 2010 for $5.25 million.